 DO BLINKERS AFFECT HORSE RACING BETTING?

-A horse wearing blinkers will be identified on a race card, just like if they’re carrying extra weight, a tongue tie, visor or any other headgear.
+A horse wearing blinkers will be identified on a race card, just like if they’re carrying extra weight, a tongue tie, cheekpiece or any other headgear.
 But it doesn’t necessarily mean that blinkers will affect racing betting odds.

 In fact, blinkers are likely to help a horse rather than suggest they have no chance of winning.
 After all, blinkers are used to calm the horse down and realign its focus, so it can run its best race.

 Some horse racing betting punters make the mistake of assuming a horse is wild or temperamental if its wearing blinkers—but that simply isn’t the case.
+Actually, the headgear will almost certainly aid the horse when it runs and potentially help it cruise to victory.

 FAMOUS HORSES TO WEAR BLINKERS